-Her traps and neck didn’t feel like cement anymore, and there was some mobility.
-After that session we discussed with her doctor, and he lowered her medication because now it felt too much.
+Her traps and neck didn’t feel like concrete anymore, and there was some mobility.
+After that session we discussed with her doctor, and he cut her medication to half, because now it felt too much.

 My last morning there she told me she was feeling about 30% better.
 She asked me to stay again, and she was intense and emotional.